 Life Skills/Work Experience – Veterinary Science: 1/2 credit

-To count credits toward regular school subjects (core, not extracurricular), the Carnegie Unit method looks like this:
+To count units toward multiple core subjects at once, the Carnegie Unit method looks like this:

-- A full credit can be given when the student completes ~120-150 hours of work on a given subject (varies by state; some require ~180).
+- A full credit can be given in any school subject when the student completes ~120-150 hours of work on a given subject (varies by state; some require ~180).

 - A half credit can be given when the student completes ~60-75 hours of work on a given subject.